 - and more.

 Additionally, the integrated Brick Building Opportunity provides participants with ongoing hands-on opportunities to leverage the tactics, tools and context conveyed by the Bootcamp Instructor.
 Each session presents attendees with useful information on a host of government-owned systems available to the public that are specifically relevant to executing portions of the business development life cycle.
 During and outside of the Brick Building Opportunity activities, the Bootcamp Instructor will assist participants with accessing, bookmarking and exploiting four to six of the systems during scheduled deep dives.
-Attendees are required to bring a personal computing device to participate in these activities.
+Attendees are required to bring a personal computer to participate in these activities.

 Each interactive ESGC Bootcamp program is limited to 10 participants.